gdsfactory/gdsfactory/doc/doe_and_grid_placement.rst

 Define DOE
 --------------------

-In the previous section, we saw how to create a DOE based on standard component factories available in the pdk.
+In the previous section, we saw how to create a DOE based on standard component factories available.
 You may also want to create your own DOE based on arbitrary devices.
 To do that you need to: